Heinrich-von-Gagern-Gymnasium

 The Heinrich-von-Gagern-Gymnasium (abbreviation: HvGG; Heinrich von Gagern Gymnasium) is a Gymnasium with a focus on the classical humanities and modern languages in the Ostend city district of Frankfurt am Main, Germany.

-Founded in 1880, the Heinrich von Gagern Gymnasium enjoys a reputation for academic excellence in the greater Frankfurt area.
-It is one of only a few schools which prepare students in 12 instead of the usual 13 years for the state-wide university preparatory examination, the Abitur, and its students consistently achieve the highest average grade among Frankfurt's secondary schools.
+Founded in 1880, the Heinrich von Gagern Gymnasium is one of only a few schools which prepare students in 12 instead of the usual 13 years for the state-wide university preparatory examination, the Abitur, and its students consistently achieve the highest average grade among Frankfurt's secondary schools.

 The Heinrich von Gagern Gymnasium emphasizes classical education in ancient and modern languages.
 Is one of only two schools in Frankfurt that teach Latin and ancient Greek.
 Latin is compulsory for all students from the fifth to the tenth grade.
 Ancient Greek, French or Italian must be selected as a third foreign language from the eighth grade onward.

-Geschichte
+History

 The Heinrich von Gagern Gymnasium was founded in 1888 as the Kaiser Friedrich Gymnasium.
 Patron of the school was Kaiser Friedrich III, who ruled at that time in Germany.

 After the Second World War, the school's name was changed to Staatliches Gymnasium Frankfurt am Main.

 The school was given its current name on the centenary of the establishment of the Frankfurt Parliament, the first freely elected parliament for all of Germany, after its president, Heinrich Freiherr von Gagern (1799-1880).

 In memory of Heinrich Freiherr von Gagern, students of the school created a sandstone sculpture, the Gagern Monument, which stands in the schoolyard since November 1998.

 The large frescoes in the assembly hall were made by Wilhelm Steinhausen, completed in 1906 when the school was founded.
 They are a rare example of fresco paintings in the time of the Art Nouveau.

-A modern extension adjoining the old building was built on the site of the Samson-Raphael-Hirsch-Schule, which is commemorated by bronze plaques from 1989 and 2001.
+A modern extension adjoining the old building was built on the site of the Jewish Samson-Raphael-Hirsch-Schule, which was damaged during WWII and is commemorated by bronze plaques from 1989 and 2001.

 Since 2008, the school is located on Bernhard-Grzimek-Allee.
 The former western section of the street "Am Tiergarten" was renamed in honor of zoologist Bernhard Grzimek.